anoma/geb/README.md

 - [function] **REDUCER** *TTERM*

-    Reduces a given Lambda term by applying explict beta-reduction when possible alongside arithmetic simplification.
+    Reduces a given Lambda term by applying explicit beta-reduction when possible alongside arithmetic simplification.
 We assume that the lambda and app terms are  1-argument